What is Directors and Officers Insurance?

 Does my business need Directors and Officers Insurance?

 Directors and Officers (D&O) Insurance is not a legal requirement.
 However, many companies now purchase it as part of their risk management strategy.
 Managers can make mistakes and will often be held liable.
 Management and executives sometimes make tough decisions, often based on uncertain information, which then can have a huge impact on the business and outside world.
-No matter how careful or experienced they are, any manager’s actions and decisions can possibly result in losses for an organization or a third party, which can lead to costly litigation.
-D&O Insurance makes the risk that comes with managerial decision-making manageable and transparent, ensuring that a company’s management has room to make such decisions.
+No matter how careful or experienced they are, any manager's actions and decisions can possibly result in losses for an organisation or a third party, which can lead to costly litigation.
+D&O Insurance makes the risk that comes with managerial decision-making manageable and transparent, ensuring that a company's management has room to make such decisions.

-Today’s increasingly complex legal environment means businesses face a heightened prospect of liabilities and litigations, often driven by “adverse news events”.
-Companies usually purchase D&O Insurance because lawsuits are expensive, and the costs associated with them are rising.
+Today's increasingly complex legal environment means businesses face a heightened prospect of liabilities and litigations, often driven by “adverse news events”.
+Companies usually purchase D&O Insurance for financial protection because lawsuits are expensive, and the costs associated with them are rising.
 Moreover, if companies do not have a good D&O Insurance programme in place it is unlikely that they will be able to attract top managerial talent, given the potential risks involved.